jfarmer/dig245-a2/README.md

 Bonus: Add a table with your weekly dream schedule (what you will do when the robots take over)

 ## Submission

-- Create a new local branch labeled with your full name: `firstname-lastname`
+## Submission

+1. Fork this repository
+2. Clone your fork to your computer
-- Commit all your changes to this branch and push it up to this repo with `git push origin your-branch-name`
+3. Commit all your changes and push them up to your fork using `git push`
+4. Submit a PR against _this_ repository, not your fork
+5. **Note**: Re-read (4).
+We are asking your to do the opposite of what you'd normally do.
-- Deploy your work to a publicly available location using `surge.sh` (or similar)
+6. Deploy your work to a publicly available location using <https://surge.sh/> (or similar)
-- Submit your public URL as "proof of work" to Canvas with any comments you'd like to add
+7. Submit your public URL as "proof of work" to Canvas with any comments you'd like to add